-This research is given urgency by indications that the rate of ice loss from Antarctic ice sheet is accelerating, having tripled to an estimated 241.4 billion tons per year since 2012.
+This research is given urgency by indications that the rate of ice loss from the Antarctic ice sheet is accelerating, having tripled to an estimated 241.4 billion tons per year since 2012.
 The key priority therefore remains to quantify both recent and future changes in the mass of the East Antarctic ice sheet, and its influence on sea level over the coming decades and centuries.
 Future research will continue to be guided by the following further questions: What will be the magnitude of sea-level rise from Antarctica and the rate of rise through time, particularly in the next one to two centuries?
 What are the points where abrupt or large changes become committed and what are the key regions susceptible to rapid change?
-How much is the relative influence between a warming atmosphere and warming oceans on the evolution of the ice sheet.
+How much is the relative influence between a warming atmosphere and warming oceans on the evolution of the ice sheet, and what are the feedbacks with other parts of the climate system with increased Antarctic ice sheet mass loss?

-07: Scientists install a GPS receiver on the Totten Glaicer to measure its velocity.
+06: Scientists install a GPS receiver on the Totten Glacier to measure its velocity.